icann/rst-test-specs/inc/preamble.md

 A *Test Case* describes a process for determining the conformance or acceptability of a certain element of the system.

-A test case consists of a *test procedure* which accepts zero or more **input parameters**, and generates one or more **test results**.
+A test case consists of a *test procedure* that accepts zero or more **input parameters**, and generates one or more **test results**.

 ## 2.3.1.
 Input parameters